-As part of the Lower Reach RSC pipeline construction, a regulator station would be built underground inside a vault, with approximate dimensions of 45 feet by 25 feet, within the Headworks Spreading Grounds site.
+As part of the Lower Reach RSC pipeline construction, a regulator station would be built approximately 12 feet underground inside a vault with concrete walls approximately 12 to 18-inches thick, with approximate dimensions of 45 feet by 25 feet, within the Headworks Spreading Grounds site.
+It is expected that the regulator station would be located on the southwesterly end of the Headworks property.
 This station would consist of approximately five smaller pipe legs (two 24-inch and three 16-inch legs).
 Each pipe leg would have a control valve, which would be operated as necessary to maintain the pressure requirements downstream within the Lower Reach RSC pipeline.